Documents to support the amendment of a death record

 Changes to the death record are limited to changes that are instructed by the court order.
 If you are requesting changes that are not instructed in the court order, you must submit additional documentation.

-According to Minnesota Rules, part 4601.2100, subpart 7, the State Registrar has the authority to consider other documents to support an amendment to a death record.
-If you cannot provide one of the documents listed above, submit the amendment requests and the documents you can provide to the Office of the State Registrar.
+According to Minnesota Rules, part 4601.2100, subpart 7, the state registrar has the authority to consider other documents to support an amendment to a death record.
+If you cannot provide one of the documents listed above, submit the amendment requests and the documents you can provide to the Office of Vital Records.

 Cause or Manner of Death

 A notarized statement from the physician who provided the cause of death on the death record or from the coroner or medical examiner in the county where the death occurred is required to amend cause or manner of death.
 The notarized statement must state that the requested amendment is accurate, and that the physician, coroner, or medical examiner agrees that the death record is to be amended.
-A request for an amendment to cause or manner of death must be submitted to the state registrar.
+A request for an amendment to cause or manner of death must be submitted to the Office of Vital Records.